Victoria-Fragapane/blogdown.source/content/project/example-project.md

 +++
 # Date this page was created.
-date = "2018-09-24"
+date = "2018-12-19"

 # Project title.
-title = "My project"
+title = "Premier projet"

 # Project summary to display on homepage.
-summary = "A short summary of my project."
+summary = "Apprentissage SDD"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "project.jpg"
+image_preview = "Svbox.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`